 In the earliest stages, vision may become blurred for distance and/or reading.
 An important symptom is distortion.
 Straight lines will not look straight.
 A telephone pole or door frame may seem a little bent, crooked or irregular, similar to viewing an item through a heat wave.
 Also, you may see a dark gray spot similar to the after effect caused by a flashbulb.
 There may be other changes in vision.
 For example, an object may appear to have a different color or different size when viewed with your left eye vs. your right eye.
 These are important symptoms to report to your doctor.

-Dr. Smith can detect macular degeneration during a dilated eye examination where he will view your macula with an ophthalmoscope.
+Our doctors can detect macular degeneration during a dilated eye examination where he will view your macula with an ophthalmoscope.
 He may also use the Preview PHP for early diagnoses of the disorder.
 If abnormalities or drusen are found, treatment options and follow-up examinations will be discussed.